ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ![Webpack Memory Plot Old Space](assets/plot-old-space.png) https://plot.ly/~XiaoChenClio/1/

 As we reduced the maximum size of the old space, Webpack took longer to build our project, but the amount of memory it consumed also decreased.
-We found `--max-old-space-size=1024` to be a sweet spot, as it reduced the the maximum memory used by around 400mb, at acceptable cost of +10s in total compile time.
+We found `--max-old-space-size=1024` to be a sweet spot, as it reduced the the maximum memory used by around 400mb, at the acceptable cost of +10s in total compile time.

 It is also worth noting `--max-old-space-size` will have no effect on parallel processes spawned during compilation, such as `fork-ts-checker`.
 It only affects the immediate Node process it is passed to.

 ### Key takeaways

+TODO Make this flow more

 1. Good tooling is essential to solving any problem.
 Without it, you can't properly diagnose a problem nor can you validate different hypotheses
 2. Node let's you control the size of V8's old space; setting it to a lower value can help reduce the amount of memory Webpack takes to compile your project, at the cost of longer compile times.

-## The Whitebox Approach

 Admittedly, the effectiveness of the methods described in blackbox approach is limited:

 1. While `profile-memory.js` gives you a good high-level overview of your Webpack project, it does not tell you exactly where the memory usage is coming from
 2. While limiting old max space size may help reduce memory usage, it comes at the cost of longer runtimes and also have to be adjusted and increased over time as your project grows

-In short, thus far, we have only been able to identify the issue and find ways to mitigate it, as opposed to actually finding the root causes and addressing the problem directly.

-In order to do that, we must shine light on the box and look inside of it.
+## The Whitebox Approach

+Not satisfied with the results given to us by the blackbox approach, we needed to dive deeper and use, you've guessed it, a whitebox approach.

+In this latter half of our investigation, we put on our detective hats and "unpacked" our Webpack project.
+Our objective was to find the culprits, perhaps some misconfigured plugin/loader, for Webpack's voracious demand for memory.
+Our thinking was, once found, we could pin the culprits up against a wall, and put them down with that silver bullet to resolve our woes once and for all.

+The reality, however, didn't turn out quite so neatly.
+While that mythical silver bullet was never found, we did gain large amounts of insight and several strategies for dealing with our Webpack compilation.

+### Isolation Testing

+### Using the Node Inspector